coofrozen/alx-zero_day/README.md

-this is just another project in ALX
+this is just another project in ALX session